jjerrygo/tools/README.md

 You can find the original project here: https://github.com/chinuno-usami/CuteR

+Here is a quick example to showcase:
+1. Before

 ### 1.0 Preparation
 There are 2 ways to use it, first is command line with option, second is to run python module.